 About the San Juan Islands

 Located just 60 miles north of Seattle, a short ferry ride from Anacortes, WA or Sidney, BC, the San Juan Islands are a convenient and relaxing vacation spot in the Pacific Northwest.
-The islands have so much to offer in terms of relaxation, peace and quiet and natural beauty.
-Plus, despite the close proximity to major cities, they have not been exploited or overrun by tourists.
+The islands have so much to offer in terms of relaxation, peace and quiet, and natural beauty.
+Plus, despite the close proximity to major cities, the islands have not been exploited or overrun by tourists.
 The islands still exude an untapped charm and local feel that is hard to come by these days.

 The climate is temperate year-round in the San Juan Islands.
 Rarely does it go above the 70s or below the 40s, and there is less rain than in Seattle due to the islands being inside the rain shadow of the Olympic Mountains.
 That means there’s rarely a bad time to visit the islands, and outdoor activities go on year round.
 Another thing that draws people to the islands is the resident Orca pod, called the Southern Resident Killer Whales.
 There are said to be over 80 whales in this pod that have made the San Juan Islands their home.